Munklar/Partridge-Puzzle/Table of Contents.md

 7. A text file called "1freq-zero.txt" that shows the total number of times the 1x1 tile was located at each position of the board in all 18,656 solutions.
 The range was surprisingly large: a low of 1 and a high of 416.
 There's another file called "1freq-white.txt" that's the same only it doesn't use any zeroes so it's easier to read for humans (and slightly more difficult to parse for a computer program).

+8. A text file called "transitions.txt" that is an only partially successful attempt at ranking all the solutions by how fragmented they are.
+For each solution, it scans each row and each column, one at a time.
+Each time it notices the tile size value change, it increments the transition counter.
+The file contains a list of all the solutions and their transition counts.
+They range from 243 to 341.

-8. Python code ("postproc.py") for generating the data in items 6 and 7.
+9. Python code ("postproc.py") for generating the data in items 6 through 8.
 It's pretty shabby code written with the assumption that it only needs to run once.
 (Sorry.)